jethome-iot/litepb/replit.md

 # Replit Configuration for LitePB

 ## Overview
-LitePB is a lightweight C++ Protocol Buffer serialization and RPC framework designed for embedded systems.
+LitePB is a lightweight C++ Protocol Buffer serialization library designed for embedded systems.
 It offers wire format compatibility with standard Protocol Buffers, ensuring interoperability across different platforms.
-The project aims to provide a robust, efficient solution for message serialization and remote procedure calls in resource-constrained environments.
+The project provides a robust, efficient solution for message serialization in resource-constrained environments with zero external dependencies.

 ## Recent Changes
+**October 2025 - RPC Removal and Library Simplification:**
+- **Removed all RPC functionality** to focus purely on Protocol Buffer serialization
+- **Library is now simpler and more focused** on its core value: efficient message serialization for embedded systems
+- **Zero external dependencies** making it ideal for resource-constrained environments
+- **Test results: ALL 177 serialization tests passing (100% success rate)**

 **October 2025 - Complete Generator Rewrite:**
 - **Completely rewrote the Python generator from scratch** with clean, modular architecture
 - **New extensible architecture** designed for easy addition of new language backends (TypeScript, Dart, etc.)